rena2damas/ticket-api/.kustomization/README.md

 # Ticket service

-Kubernetes configuration files for the ticket manager service.
+Kubernetes configuration files for the ticket service.
 Full details on this service can be found [here](https://github.com/rena2damas/ticket-manager).

 ## Install